rgmorales/kubernetes-the-hard-way-on-lxd/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+In our case, the load balancer is the HAProxy container.
+It is a single container and a single point of failure.
+For production deployments, another solution should be used.

 Use the static IP address from the Load Balance:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(lxc info controller-0 | grep --only-matching  '10.0.1.[0-9]*')
+KUBERNETES_PUBLIC_ADDRESS=10.0.1.100
 ```

 ### The kubelet Kubernetes Configuration File